Vol. III, No. 3

 In its day-to-day operations, the Government often relies on information and advice provided by "outside sources."
 In fact, such communications frequently are crucial to Government decisionmaking.
 Documents generated by "outside sources," if they qualify as "agency records," become subject to the disclosure provisions of the FOIA.
 See, e.g., Carson v.
 Department of Justice, 631 F.2d 1008, 1011 (D.C.
 Cir.
 1980).
 In processing FOIA requests for such documents, the question often arises whether the FOIA's privileged communication exemption, Exemption 5, can be invoked.

 In order for a document to be withheld under Exemption 5, it must be an "inter-agency or intra-agency" communication which would not routinely be available by law to a party in litigation with the agency.
-5 U.S.C.
+5 U.S.C. § 552(b)(5).
+Hence, the focus on the judicial interpretation given the phrase "inter-agency or intra-agency" is critical in determining whether documents generated by entities outside the executive branch of the Government can be withheld.

 The landmark case addressing this issue is Soucie v.
 David, 448 F.2d 1067 (D.C.
 Cir.
 1971), which involved "outside" consultants hired to provide an assessment of the nation's supersonic transport development program.
 The U.S. Court of Appeals for the District of Columbia Circuit held that the rationale of Exemption 5 would permit treating the consultants' report as an intra-agency memorandum, even though the consultants were plainly not government employees.
 The court of appeals observed: "The Government may have a special need for the opinions and recommendations of temporary consultants, and those individuals should be able to give their judgments freely without fear of publicity."
 448 F.2d 1078 n.44.